-SoCalGas conducts regular emergency preparedness drills and exercises to promote employee proficiency in emergency assignments and to validate the effectiveness of its emergency plans.
-These exercises may include external agencies and cover a wide range of emergencies, including threats to employee, public, and pipeline safety.
-The effectiveness of the response is evaluated following these emergency exercises via an after-action report or improvement plans where lessons learned are identified and corrective actions are taken, which may include plan or process revisions, training and drills, including involvement of external agencies and organizations and lessons learned and improvement process.
+SoCalGas conducts regular emergency preparedness exercises and drills to promote employee proficiency in emergency assignments and to validate the effectiveness of its emergency plans.
+These exercises may include external agencies and cover a wide range of emergencies, including threats to employees/contractors, public, and pipeline safety.
+The effectiveness of the response is evaluated following these emergency preparedness exercises and drills via an after-action report or improvement plan where strengths and lessons learned are identified and continuous improvement opportunities are implemented.
+This may include enhancements to policies, plans, procedures, or processes and training.

 Additionally, SoCalGas emergency responders are required to complete FEMA training consistent with their assigned responsibilities.
-This training may include Incident Command System and/or "First Responder" training for field management personnel that may respond to emergencies.
+This training may include ICS and/or first responder training for field management personnel who may respond to emergencies.